cryptostorm/voodoo.network/README.md

+The latest OpenVPN config files for voodoo can be found at https://github.com/cryptostorm/cryptostorm_client_configuration_files/tree/master/voodoo

+Widget users can simply select voodoo instances from the drop-down node list then connect as they would any standard node.

 # Fun with GRE tunnels and some other stuff

 We still haven't thought up a decent name for this thing, but our `network.wtf` domain will probably be used.